Kakifrucht/HalfminerSystem/HalfminerSystem/README.md

     - Checks if plugins are loaded
     - Shortcuts to external api
   - Storage
-    - Autosave
-    - Flatfiles in .yml format
+    - Data stored in YAML flatfiles
       - Own UUID storage/cache
       - Player data storage
       - Storage for other types of data
+      - Changes are being autosaved
-    - Can easily be queried with YAML API
+    - Can easily be queried via Bukkit YAML API
-    - Caches customtext files
-      - To mark a chapter, use "#chaptername argument" (argument optional and not limited, case insensitive)
-        - Supports aliases via comma such as "#chaptername argument,alias argument"
-        - Supports wildcards, such as "#chaptername argument *" or "#chaptername *"
-        - Supports aliases in between via '|' char, such as #chapter subchapter|subchapteralias
-      - Automatic replacement of '&' with Bukkit color code
-      - If line ends with space char, add next line to current line
+      - Get HalfminerPlayer object to grab stored user data
       - Thread safe
+    - Holds CustomtextCaches
   - Teleport
     - Disallows movement
     - Change default time in config